Code-Institute-Submissions/Coexisting-RingsRUS_AprResub/README.md

-# MSP3
+# RingsRUS

 ## Project Purpose
-A website that displays small ventures in need of capital.
-It allows people looking to invet and those looking for investment to connect.
+A ecommerce website to attract customers for a ring business and allow them to view and buy rings from RingsRUS.
 ## UX design
 ![Image of demo](Documentation/msp3.png)

 ## User
-The users of this site are potential investors in business start ups.
+The users of this site are potential customers for RingsRUS.

 ### User stories
+* A potential customer looking to buy rings
+* A previous customer looking to find details about the business
-* A Investor looking for a new investment
+* A previous customer looking to find contact and social media for the business
+* A previous customer looking to buy more rings
-* A supporter of a business looking to help with investments
+* A previous customer looking to return items

 ## Design
-The color scheme consists of blue and white for a professional and modern look, which corresponds well with the users of the website who will be invetors.
+The color scheme consists of black and white for a professional, edgy and chic look, which corresponds well with the users of the website who will be those interested in fashion or jewellery in general.

 ### Mockups
-The web page has mutiple pages with one page that opens directly to their spotify.
+The web page has mutiple pages including a bad page.
 This can be seen in the wireframe:

 * [Wireframe](https://www.figma.com/file/Q8aKmRRdNYh4YDcPlgk7Tz/investsmart?node-id=0%3A1)